-Recently, I had a chance to read the LDS Church's Mission President's Handbook (©2006 by Intellectual Reserve, Inc.).
+Recently, an anonymous source sent me a document called " the LDS Church's Mission President's Handbook " (©2006 by Intellectual Reserve, Inc.).
 The section on finances (Appendix B) is illuminating.
 I'll quote some of the Handbook under the fair-use clause for educational purposes.

 It begins with this statement: